JustAnyones/Plugin-creator-website/docs/docs/guides/external-translations.md

 ]
 ```

-which makes your code a bit cleaner :teach
+which makes your code a bit cleaner.

 Translations can be put in separate files e.g. like (let's call it translations.json)
 ```json